Religious assailant attacks Jerusalem Gay Pride parade, wounding six

 The parade has long been a focus of tension between Israel’s predominantly secular majority and the ultra-Orthodox Jewish minority, who object to public displays of homosexuality.

-Many devout Jews, Muslims and Christians criticize homosexuality as an abomination of their beliefs.
-Gay marriages performed inside Israel are not recognized by the authorities.
+Many devout Jews, Muslims and Christians criticise homosexuality as an abomination of their beliefs.
+Gay marriages performed inside Israel are not recognised by the authorities.

 Police and medics said the attacker wounded six people.
 Two were taken to hospital in serious condition, including a young woman, said a doctor at Shaarei Tzedek Hospital, where the victims were being treated.